kokeitor/Custom-Multi-Agent-Recruiter/README.md

 The RMA web mode (acronym for the Recruiter Multi-Agent) allows you to choose between several LLM models for the analyzer agent (LLMs are all based on Transformer-Decoder Architecture) to perform the analysis.

 It also offers visual graph feedback where you can follow the logic and path the agents take to provide an accurate response.

+This is meant to be a scalable and continuously improving project web app, so stay tuned.
+If you have a good idea, we can collaborate!